juanvel4000/n191/README.md

 # ![n191 logo](assets/n191.svg) n191
 ## Fork of [microsoft/edit](https://github.com/microsoft/edit)

-A simple editor for simple needs.
+A fork of the simple editor for simple needs.

-This editor pays homage to the classic [MS-DOS Editor](https://en.wikipedia.org/wiki/MS-DOS_Editor), but with a modern interface and input controls similar to VS Code.
-The goal is to provide an accessible editor that even users largely unfamiliar with terminals can easily use.
+This is a fork of [microsoft/edit](https://github.com/microsoft/edit) which itself pays homage to [MS-DOS Editor](https://en.wikipedia.org/wiki/MS-DOS_Editor), but with a modern interface and input controls similar to  VS Code.
+The goal is to provide an accessible editor for users with minimal experience using terminals.

 ![Screenshot of Edit with the About dialog in the foreground](./assets/edit_hero_image.png)

 ## Installation
-later in the archive if you don't need them
+Coming soon...

 ## Build Instructions